Akongstad/architectural-reconstruction/README.md

 This proejct uses [Zeeguu API](https://github.com/zeeguu/api) for a case study of architectural reconstruction from static files.
 [Zeeguu API](https://github.com/zeeguu/api) is python web api for an elearning study web service.

+### View dependency graphs:
-**View dependency graphs:** The graphs produced by this architectural reconstruction tool are published via GitHub pages at:
+The graphs produced by this architectural reconstruction tool are published via GitHub pages at:

-The default graph.
-How to read:
+**The default graph**
 1. Node sizes scale off total degree.
 2. Edge thickness scale with total function calls.
 3. Edges are directed towards the modules being imported.